-Mind altering substance means a substance, whether synthetic or naturally occurring, which may alter consciousness, mood or emotions, or which might intoxicate or induce pleasurable sensations.
-It includes a psychoactive substance as defined in the Psychoactive Substances Act 2013 and what is commonly known as glue sniffing, but does not include:
+Mind altering substance means a substance, whether synthetic or naturally occurring, which may alter consciousness, mood or emotions, or which might intoxicate.
+It includes psychoactive substances as defined in the Psychoactive Substances Act 2013 and what is commonly known as glue sniffing, but does not include:

-- (a) medically prescribed substances ingested by the person for whom they were prescribed; - (b) substances purchased from a pharmacy without a medical prescription; - (c) nicotine; - (d) caffeine;

-(e) alcohol as defined in the Sale and Supply of Alcohol Act 2012.
+- (a) medically prescribed substances ingested by the person for whom they were prescribed; - (b) substances purchased from a pharmacy without a medical prescription; - (c) alcohol as defined in the Sale and Supply of Alcohol Act 2012.